MATS (Mesospheric Airglow/Aerosol Tomography and Spectroscopy)

 In summary, the MATS instrumentation will be able to provide the first global map of gravity wave structures with horizontal wavelengths < 100 km, and hence close an important gap in the current observational capabilities.

-Closing this gap will allow for an increased understanding of wave activity in the middle atmosphere, with important implications for the modeling of this region in weather, climate and whole atmosphere models.
+Closing this gap will allow for an increased understanding of wave activity in the middle atmosphere, with important implications for the modelling of this region in weather, climate and whole atmosphere models.
 Hence, with a rather small instrument, a large impact can be made on the science of the middle atmosphere.

 1) Peter B. de Selding, "Sweden Strokes Check for 50-Kilogram Science Satellite," Space News, Oct.
 23, 2014, URL: http://www.spacenews.com/article/civil-space/42287sweden-strokes